Little Tokyo, Los Angeles: Transportation

-The community is served by the Metro L Line at Little Tokyo/Arts District station at the northeastern perimeter of Little Tokyo and is also walkable from the Metro B and D subway lines at either Civic Center/Grand Park station or Union Station – with connections to Amtrak, Metrolink, Metro J Line BRT, and Foothill Transit's Silver Streak BRT services.
-When the A and E Lines connect to the L Line, via the Regional Connector, the Little Tokyo/Arts District station will be moved underground and across the street.
+The community is served by the Metro A Line and Metro E Line at Little Tokyo/Arts District station at the northeastern perimeter of Little Tokyo and is also walkable from the Metro B and D subway lines at either Civic Center/Grand Park station or Union Station – with connections to Amtrak, Metrolink, and the Metro J Line BRT.
+When the A and E Lines connected to the former L Line, via the Regional Connector, the original Little Tokyo/Arts District station was moved underground and across the street.
 This required demolition of two modest, one-story brick buildings.
 The two structures played an important role in the cultural life of the neighborhood for decades with one of the structures dating back at least to 1898.

 Metro Local lines 30 and 330 serve Little Tokyo.
 In March 2020, Metro selected a development firm responsible for constructing the new Regional Connector station.
 Community representatives from the Little Tokyo Business Association, the Japanese American National Museum, and former U.S. Transportation Secretary Norman Mineta expressed their concerns about Metro's decision.
 Matters regarding the selection process, community needs, and design aesthetics delayed the project.
-The Little Tokyo/Arts District station is slated for completion in early 2023.
+The Little Tokyo/Arts District station was completed and reopened on June 16, 2023.

 In popular culture

 The district appears in the films Showdown in Little Tokyo, Beverly Hills Ninja and The Crimson Kimono.
-When the Japanese anime series Kyatto Ninden Teyandee (キャッ党忍伝てやんでえ) was localized in English as Samurai Pizza Cats, the series' main setting "Edoropolis" was renamed "Little Tokyo".
+When the Japanese anime series Kyatto Ninden Teyandee (キャッ党忍伝てやんでえ) was localized in English as Samurai Pizza Cats, the series' main setting "Edoropolis" was renamed Little Tokyo.